Making Changes to Save Energy

 Assessment - understanding your house and its context

-A good assessment will consider a range of issues with the house and then identify potential opportunities for improvements, and constraints.
-This is done by gathering information about the building and the behaviours and needs of its occupants, as well as current modes and levels of energy consumption, and factors affecting the feasibility of improvements.
-Although householders can carry out useful do-it-yourself appraisals, an expert adviser will provide you with a more thorough assessment.
+A good assessment will consider a ranges of issues and then identify potential opportunities for improvements.
+This is done by gathering information about the building and the behaviours and needs of its occupants, as well as current modes and levels of energy consumption and the constraints affecting the feasibility of improvements.

 - How well building services such as heating and lighting perform

-- Levels of energy use related to how the home is used and how often it is occupied
+- The levels of energy use related to how the home is used and how often it is occupied

 This ‘whole house approach’ is explained in Energy Efficiency and Historic Buildings: How to Improve Energy Efficiency.